noruzzamanrubel/Copy-Anything-to-Clipboard-for-WP/README.txt

 Learn more about how [Copy to Clipboard for WordPress plugin collects and uses this data](https://appsero.com/privacy-policy/).

+### 🚀 Check out our Other Plugins 🚀

+Here are some of our amazing plugins that you can use to boost your WordPress website:

+[Quick Checkout, Direct Checkout Button for WooCommerce](https://wordpress.org/plugins/quick-checkout-for-woocommerce/): Quick Checkout for WooCommerce is a powerful and efficient plugin designed to streamline the checkout process for online stores built on the WooCommerce platform.

+[Autocomplete Order Status for WooCommerce](https://wordpress.org/plugins/autocomplete-wc-order-status/): Enhance customer satisfaction, save time, and boost efficiency by seamlessly completing orders with this powerful WordPress plugin.

 == Installation ==

 There is no prerequisites for installing **Copy to Clipboard for WordPress**.
 You can follow the steps below to complete the installation.